 Download the app Bike Itaú and register your credit card.
 Then, choose the plan that better suits you.
-When you are ready to rent a bike, choose one of the stations near you, check the app to see if there are any bikes available on that station and click “unlock.”
+When you are ready to rent a bike, choose one of the stations near you, check the app to see if there are any bikes available on that station, and click “unlock.”
 The app will provide you a 5-digit code valid for 5 minutes.
-Go to the station, choose a bike (make sure to check the bike before releasing it from the station – check flat tires, broken breaks etc) and enter the password on the panel you will find at the station.
-The bike will be unlocked and you can now use it for 1 hour.
+Go to the station, choose a bike (make sure to check the bike before releasing it from the station – check flat tires, broken breaks, etc) and enter the password on the panel you will find at the station.
+The bike will be unlocked and you can now use it.

 Returning the bike

-What if you use the bike for more than 1 hour?
+What if you use the bike for longer?

-An additional charge of R$5 per hour will be charged to your credit card.
+An additional charge of R$3,90 per 30 minutes will be charged to your credit card.

 You need to use your strength to return the bike to the station, as it needs to properly lock itself into the machine.
 Same thing goes to when you release the bike from it.
 Just pull the bike up and back and it should work.
 Don’t be afraid to use a bit of force when doing it.
 If you can’t get it done, just ask if any local can help you.
 You can say: “Você pode me ajudar com a bicicleta?”